pulumi/pulumi-hugo/themes/default/content/blog/pulumi-recommended-patterns-the-basics/index.md

 If you've worked with other popular tools, you often have to resort to different means to securely your handle secrets.
 If you want to embed your secrets as part of your deployment, you may have to store your secrets in plain text in the deployment configuration files; even if you can avoid this, encrypted secrets may **still** leak as plain text values in the deployment state files.

 Pulumi goes above and beyond to ensure your secrets are secret at all times.
 First, the Pulumi Service always transmits and stores entire state files securely.
-Pulumi also supports encrypting specific values as "[secrets](https://www.pulumi.com/docs/intro/concepts/secrets/)" for extra protection.
+Pulumi also supports encrypting specific values as "[secrets]({{< relref "/docs/intro/concepts/secrets" >}})" for extra protection.
 By default, the encryption method uses automatic, per-stack data encryption keys (DEK) provided by the Pulumi Service.
 This ensures your secrets are secure both in-transit and at rest, including in your stack state files.
 Last, Pulumi makes it easy for developers to make any variables a secret, and it's as simple as flipping the light switch.

-Let's have a look at how [Secrets](https://www.pulumi.com/docs/intro/concepts/secrets/) work in Pulumi.
+Let's explore how [secrets]({{< relref "/docs/intro/concepts/secrets" >}}) work in Pulumi.

 #### Secrets in the stack configuration file